danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 ### Accessing Expertise Across Domains

-Miranda's office at Razorbeam, with its magnetic whiteboards covered in sticky notes and sketches, often resembles an advanced tech circus, buzzing with chaotic energy and spontaneous ideas.
+Eleanor's office at Razorbeam, with its magnetic whiteboards covered in sticky notes and sketches, often resembles an advanced tech circus, buzzing with chaotic energy and spontaneous ideas.
 It was one of those days when her attention to detail slipped through the cracks--clouded by the noise of daily tech traumas.
 She squinted at a medical metaphor scribbled on her latest pitch draft: something about "the virus of inefficiency infecting our systems."
 It sounded good, but was it good enough?
 Marva, the ever-exasperated journalist across the elevator, emerged with her own dilemma: she could see a story angle, but needed credibility to back it up.

 "Does this work?"
-Miranda asked Marva, pointing at the draft.
+Eleanor asked Marva, pointing at the draft.

 "I don't know; your metaphor is a bit... nebulous?"
 Marva replied, sliding a mug of coffee across the matching chaos of notes.
 "Why don't you use Perplexity to check if that's an actual concept?
 Save us both from 'heal thyself' jokes."

-Miranda huffed before relenting.
+Eleanor huffed before relenting.
 Perplexity AI, it turned out, was a powerful ally for her skeptical mind.
 Whitely skeptical, mind you.
 This AI tool uses advanced algorithms to scour the internet, synthesizing information into an easy-to-digest format.
 So, she gave it a whirl.

 ---

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Find medical metaphors related to inefficiency and systems management."

 ---

 A few moments passed before Perplexity returned a string of results.
-"The metaphor is grounded," Miranda mumbled, scanning the AI's responses outlining both history and application in the medical literature.
+"The metaphor is grounded," Eleanor mumbled, scanning the AI's responses outlining both history and application in the medical literature.
 Each entry neatly categorized, linking inefficiency with visible consequences in healthcare settings.
-Armed with the evidence she needed, about which Marva would later rhapsodize in her column, Miranda transformed her pitch from escape-room level anxiety to confident clarity.
+Armed with the evidence she needed, about which Marva would later rhapsodize in her column, Eleanor transformed her pitch from escape-room level anxiety to confident clarity.
 Call it an executive win.

 ---